 Perkins School for the Blind

-Helen Keller (1880-1968) is still regarded as one of the most powerful and well-known advocates for people who are blind and deafblind.
-She was a prolific writer, publishing 14 books and numerous articles.
-She traveled across the globe, tirelessly advocating for important social issues, such as women’s suffrage and rights for people who are blind or deafblind.
+Helen Keller was a prolific writer, publishing 14 books and numerous articles.
+She traveled across the globe, advocating for social issues, such as women’s suffrage and rights for people who are blind or deafblind.
 She received numerous awards throughout her life for her humanitarian efforts.

 It is the responsibility of the user to obtain permission to publish from the owner of the copyright (the institution, the creator of the record, the author or his/her transferees, heirs, legates, or literary executors).
 The user agrees to indemnify and hold harmless Perkins School for the Blind, its officers, employees, and agents from and against all claims made by any person asserting that he or she is an owner of copyright.